 The essential part of Lawenda et al's argument is that the evidence they review still leaves open the possibility that AOs interfere with conventional cancer treatment effectiveness.
-Thus, adherence to the Hippocratic Oath's dictum of "Do no harm" mandates that AOs not prescribed until shown to be beneficial.
+Thus, adherence to the Hippocratic Oath's dictum of "Do no harm" mandates that AOs not be prescribed until shown to be beneficial.
 It is not enough for proponents of AOs to demonstrate that AOs reduce the side effects of conventional treatment; they must also demonstrate beyond doubt that they do not interfere with clinical outcome.
-In other words they must prove a negative, a notoriously difficult task.

 To this reader of the clinical evidence, the argument presented by Lawenda et al., which is pervasive among conventional oncologists, is self-serving.
 Although there have been notable successes with some forms of targeted therapy (e.g., gleevec), it remains true that conventional oncology treatments consist largely of "slash, burn, and poison".
-It is also important to note that a significant number of cancer patients die from the side effects of their treatment rather than from their malignancy.
+It is essential to recognize that a significant number of cancer patients die from the toxicities of their treatments rather than from their malignancy.
 Moreover, for many types of cancer (e.g., glioblastoma, pancreatic cancer, the great majority of metastatic cancers), conventional cancer treatments have an abysmal record of failure, even while patients endure considerable impairment to their quality of life.
 Given that harm is already being done, the critical issue is whether the "harm" outweighs the benefits of that harm.
 Adjudicating that issue demands that the playing field be level.
 When AOs are shown to reduce toxicity, and concurrently there is no clear evidence for reduction in treatment effectiveness, the burden of proof falls on conventional oncologists to demonstrate that there actually is a reduction in treatment benefits.
 Simply raising that possibility is neither sound argument nor real adherence to the Hippocratic Oath.

-For any given cancer patient, whether to use or not use supplements is a complex decision.
+For cancer patients, whether to use or not use supplements is a complex decision.
 The greatest mistake is to adhere to a "one size fits all" approach.
 If conventional treatment for the patient's malignancy has a high rate of success, prudence would suggest that a conservative approach is in order, although for some situations, such as radiation for head-and neck cancer, the side effects, while temporary, can be extremely debilitating.
-But for the great majority of cancer patients, conventional treatment is not effective, so that any detrimental effect of supplements, assuming that there were such an effect, is unlikely to change the treatment outcome.
+But for many cancer patients, conventional treatment is not effective, so recommendations against the use of supplements, is unwarranted, especially given evidence they ameliorate the treatment's toxicity.
 Moreover, given that some supplements have clear clinical evidence of providing benefit (melatonin, Vitamin D, PSK, and fish oil), while others have impressive support from animal models (curcumin, silibinin, lycopene, genistein, green tea, and ellagic acid), the possible benefits greatly outweigh the hypothetical harm.
-The most difficult part of the issue is the status of the most common AOs, vitamin A, beta-carotene, Vitamin C, and Vitamin E. While various combinations of these have been shown to reduce toxicity of conventional treatments, and there is no persuasive evidence that they interfere with conventional treatment outcomes, there is also no solid clinical evidence that they improve outcomes either.
-If they are to be used, it seems prudent to follow the advice of Prasad and others to use them in combination at high doses.